Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 What’s the purpose of Export Clipboard?
 Well, when you copy a layer from Photoshop, you can then paste it into another app.
 Like Illustrator or InDesign.

 Enable Or Disable?

 Now, the question is, should you enable or disable Export Clipboard.
 My recommendation is to keep it enabled.
 If you find your computer is getting sluggish, then disable.

 It all comes down to how much RAM you have available for Photoshop and your overall system.
 The more, the better.
 Although, if you don’t plan on copying from Photoshop to another app, then no worries.
 Just leave it enabled.

 What about all the other options?
 Personally, I keep everything set at the defaults.

-If you want to know what a certain option is and what it does just hover your mouse over it.
-What a few seconds and Photoshop will show a pop-up message with info about that option.
+If you want to know what a particular option is and what it does, just hover your mouse over it.
+Wait a few seconds, and Photoshop will show a pop-up message with info about that option.